 They put the creepy stuffed seagull on the windowsill.

-A ‘lonely darkness’ settles upon the shack and the night is one long psychological battle for the girls as the stuffed seagull stares at them from the windowsill where they released it back into the wild.
+A ‘lonely darkness’ settles upon the shack and the night is one long psychological big struggle for the girls as the stuffed seagull stares at them from the windowsill where they released it back into the wild.

 Once again, Jennings is making use of an exaggerated scene — most of us have the experience of being crapped on by a bird.
 This is that, taken to its extreme.